nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, especially in the context of enhancing sensor functions.

-### Expanded Definition and Usage\nNano-electrosensing represents a revolutionary advancement in sensor technology, greatly expanding the capabilities and application range of traditional electrochemical sensors.
+### Expanded Definition and Usage:
+Nano-electrosensing represents a revolutionary advancement in sensor technology, greatly expanding the capabilities and application range of traditional electrochemical sensors.
 By utilizing nanomaterials, these sensors can achieve unprecedented levels of sensitivity and specificity, which are crucial for early disease detection, precise environmental monitoring, and ensuring food safety.
 The high responsiveness of nano-electrosensing devices allows for real-time data acquisition and analysis, supporting critical decision-making processes in healthcare, environmental protection, and safety assurance.
 As the field continues to evolve, nano-electrosensing is expected to play a pivotal role in developing smarter, more connected diagnostic and monitoring solutions across various sectors.